News · Cataract surgery · Updated May 2026

 Editorial information · not a substitute for personalised medical advice.
 Treatment suitability is confirmed by a UK GMC-registered consultant cataract surgeon at consultation.

-A consultant cataract assessment includes biometry, full ophthalmic examination, IOL options counselling and a personalised recovery plan.
-Same-week appointments available across our UK clinics.
-Insured and self-pay patients welcome.
+Book a consultant assessment with biometry, IOL options counselling and a personalised recovery plan.
+Same-week appointments across our UK clinics — insured and self-pay patients welcome.